facebookarchive/origami/_documentation/concepts/Coordinates.md

 weight: 1000
 ---

-In constrast to built-in Quartz Composer patches, the Origami patches (eg. Layer / Text Layer / Layer Group) use pixel coordinates.
+In Origami Studio, patches (eg. Layer / Text Layer / Layer Group) use point coordinates.

+<p class="studio-updated">The mapping of point coordinates to screen pixels is now controlled by a scale factor, similar to iOS.
+For instance an iPhone 4 is 320x480 in points but 640x960 in pixels.
+Origami Studio will detect the scale factor of your document when you copy-paste in images or insert a png into the layer list with the Layer + button.</p>

 The origin, or location of the (x = 0, y = 0) coordinate, is in the center of the device screen.

-Coordinates increase upwards and to the right.
-Points downward and leftward of the center have negative coordinates.
+<p class="studio-updated">Coordinates increase upwards and to the right.
+Points upward and leftward of the center have negative coordinates.</p>

 For illustration, below is a Layer Group of height 400 pixels and width 300 pixels: